Can You Cure Erectile Dysfunction?

 Everything You Need to Know About ED

-You’ve all seen those ads – the ones with the woman lying on the bed, the couples playing tennis, the husband and wife in bathtubs on the beach during a romantic getaway – erectile dysfunction (ED) ads.
-They run during every sporting event, on every commercial break.
-But as frequent as these ads can be, their persistence comes within good reason; an estimated 30 million Americans experience ED.
-And while this issue is so common, 75 percent of men don’t see their doctors about available solutions.
-While there are several factors influencing this statistic, arguably the biggest one is the taboo factor — ED is hard to talk about.
-Knowing the ins and outs now can lead to a quicker solution later, should the occasion arise.
+You’ve probably seen numerous ads about medications for erectile dysfunction (ED).
+As frequent as these ads can be, their persistence comes with good reason.
+An estimated 30 to 50 million men* in the United States experience ED.
+And while this issue is widespread, nearly 75% of affected men* don’t see their physicians about available solutions.
+While there are several factors that influence this statistic, arguably the biggest one is the taboo factor — ED is hard to talk about.

-A variety of physical and emotional issues may be linked to an ED diagnosis, which is why it’s vital to talk with your physician or urologist to find the root cause of the problem.
+There are a wide variety of physical and emotional issues that can be linked to an ED diagnosis, which is why it’s vital to talk with your physician or urologist to get to the root of the problem.
+Some known factors include: